JokeJason/local-nginx-tutorial/eg3/README.md

 Steps:
 1. Comment out proxy container
+2. Remove exposed of both containers, as we they don't need expose their ports to outside environment.
+We just want to test their cross-communication in the same docker network
+   1. port 80 for frontend;
-2. frontend has port 80 exposed; backend has port 5000 exposed;
+   2. port 5000 for backend;
 3. Run `docker compose build` & `docker compose up`
 4. Create a network: `docker network create mynetwork`
 5. Add containers into network